Satch70/data-science-S2023/challenges/c09-income-assignment.md

 - What *overall* trend do you see between `SE` and population?
 Why might this trend exist?
-  - The larger the population estimate derived from a sample size, the smaller the standard error is.
+  - The larger the population sample size, the smaller the standard error is.
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?
   - The larger the county the easier it is to study county accurately.